/

 This is the most counterintuitive strategy, and for many people, the most effective.

-Instead of trying to carve out a deep work block every day and dealing with the daily friction of protecting it and defending it against interruptions - designate one full day per week as a deep work day.
+Instead of trying to carve out a deep work block every day and dealing with the daily friction of protecting it and defending it against interruptions, designate one full day per week as a deep work day.
 On that day, you do nothing but focused, cognitively demanding work.
 No meetings.
 No email.
 No chat.
 No shallow tasks at all.

 The remaining four days become your shallow work days - communication, collaboration, administrative tasks, and everything else that requires responsiveness but not depth.
 You stop trying to mix the two modes in every day and instead separate them entirely.